webguru103/smooch-docs/pages/guide/web-messenger.md

 ### Styling the Conversation Interface

-The web messenger settings page allows for customization of various fields.
+The Web Messenger settings page allows for customization of various fields.

 <img alt="Web Messenger Settings" src="/images/web_messenger_settings.png" />

 #### Display Style

-The web messenger can be displayed as a button or as a tab.
+The Web Messenger can be displayed as a button or as a tab.
 You can select the style in the web settings of the Smooch dashboard.
 The default style is the button mode.

-With the button style web messenger, you have the option of selecting your own button icon.
+With the button style Web Messenger, you have the option of selecting your own button icon.
 The image must be at least 200 x 200 pixels and must be in either JPG, PNG, or GIF format.

 #### Basic Color Customization